lowerbarriers/finished-starter/readme.md

   5. Run `bundle exec jekyll serve --verbose --config _config.yml,_config.localdev.yml` to build and serve your site to `http://localhost:4000/`

-Optionally you can look at the comments in the `.scripts/` directory for any image (optipng, pngcrush, jpegoptim, webp) and other dependencies for optimizing assets on the back end.
+Optionally you can look at the comments in the `.scripts/` directory for any image (optipng, pngcrush, jpegoptim, webp, avif) and other dependencies for optimizing assets on the back end.
 This helps improve front-end performance if you can manage it.

 You can run the `.scripts/` from the project root, ideally when the server is not running since it will trigger a rebuild.